cpreston123/readingtheroom/src/index.md

 </div>

 ## The following visual shows all of Obama's Tweets during his 2013-2017 term and all of Trump's tweets during his 2017-2021 term.
+Each tweet is classified using [NLP](https://medium.com/@rslavanyageetha/vader-a-comprehensive-guide-to-sentiment-analysis-in-python-c4f1868b0d2e) based on it's overall sentiment.
+The model (VADER) rates each tweet on a scale of -1 (very negative) to 1 (very posititve).
+This scale is represented on the vertical axis.
 <!-- Main Visualization -->
 <div class="grid grid-cols-1" style="grid-auto-rows: 630px;">
   <div class="card">${await tweetScatterPlot()}</div>